joydeeproy87/joydeeproy87.github.io/README.md

 www.cookbooth.com
 <br/>My role was to create the UI using AngularJS (version used 1.x), HTML5, CSS3, jQuery and Bootstrap.<br/><br/>
 www.phatbuddhawear.com
-<br/>This project was an E-commerce website built with HTML, CSS, Bootstrap, jQuery.
+<br/>This project was an E-commerce website built with HTML5, CSS3, Bootstrap, jQuery.
 My Role was to create frontend.<br/><br/>
-www.davidlernerny.com
-<br/>This project was an E-commerce website built with HTML, CSS, Bootstrap, jQuery.
-My Role was to create frontend.<br/><br/>
 www.linesheetmaker.com
 <br/>This project was a web app built with PHP, MySQL, HTML, CSS, javascript, jQuery.
 My role was to create the complete frontend and some sections of backend as well.<br/><br/>
 www.apt212.com
-<br/>My role is to create the front-end using HTML, CSS, jQuery.<br/><br/>
+<br/>This project was built with ASP.NET.
+My role is to create the front-end using HTML, CSS, jQuery.<br/><br/>
 www.zyoin.com
-<br/>This project is been created with WordPress and bootstrap.
+<br/>This project is been created with WordPress with partial usage of bootstrap.
+This was my previous company’s website.
 My role was to build this site end to end.<br/><br/>
+www.davidlernerny.com
+<br/>This project was an E-commerce website built with HTML5, CSS3, javascript, jQuery, PHP, MySql, Shopify and Bootstrap.
+My role was to create the frontend.<br/><br/>
+www.speechzonenyc.com
+<br/>This project was a core PHP CMS driven website built with HTML, CSS, jQuery, PHP and MySql.
+My role was to create the frontend using HTML, CSS and jQuery.<br/><br/>
+www.bungeetags.com
+<br/>This project was an E-commerce website built with HTML, CSS, jQuery, .NET and CS-Cart.
+My role was to create the frontend.<br/><br/>
+www.soundbytemgmt.com
+<br/>This project was an online music portal built with WordPress and bootstrap.<br/><br/>

 # Qualification
 B.TECH (2010) [72%]<br/>